 Represented company in patent infringement action in wastewater treatment and related bid protests with the U.S. Government Accountability Office and the U.S. Environmental Protection Agency, leading to a successful settlement.

-Represented pharmaceutical company with U.S. freedom to operate (FTO) for its active pharmaceutical ingredient (API), which it Orange Book listed, and synthesis thereof as part of multinational transaction, and in securing Intellectual Property Rights (IPR) position for new synthesis of API.
+Represented pharmaceutical company with U.S. freedom to operate (FTO) for its active pharmaceutical ingredient (API), which it Orange Book listed, and synthesis thereof as part of multinational transaction.
+Further assisted client in securing Intellectual Property Rights position for new synthesis of API.

 Represented specialty chemical company in field of recombinant proteins to develop U.S. FTO while coordinating same with successful EPO opposition against competitor’s patent.